vitejs/vite/packages/plugin-legacy/README.md

   Set to a list of strings to explicitly control which polyfills to include.
 See [Polyfill Specifiers](#polyfill-specifiers) for details.

-  Note it is **not recommended** to use the `true` value (which uses auto detection) because `core-js@3` is very aggressive in polyfill inclusions due to all the bleeding edge features it supports.
+  Note it is **not recommended** to use the `true` value (which uses auto-detection) because `core-js@3` is very aggressive in polyfill inclusions due to all the bleeding edge features it supports.
 Even when targeting native ESM support, it injects 15kb of polyfills!

   If you don't have hard reliance on bleeding edge runtime features, it is not that hard to avoid having to use polyfills in the modern build altogether.
-Alternatively, consider using an on-demand service like [Polyfill.io](https://polyfill.io/v3/) to only inject necessary polyfills based on actual browser useragents (most modern brwosers will need nothing!).
+Alternatively, consider using an on-demand service like [Polyfill.io](https://polyfill.io/v3/) to only inject necessary polyfills based on actual browser user-agents (most modern browsers will need nothing!).

 ### `renderLegacyChunks`